muqtadirlawal/Bank_Customer_Analytics/README.md

    - Present clear, actionable insights to the marketing team based on analysis.

 ## Sample Queries
+An extract from the EDA, involving checking for missing and duplicate records is below;

 ## Insights and Recommendations
 ![](Overview.png)